 Canmore is a great stop for those who love their days to be action-packed.
 Located 5 minutes outside of Banff National Park and just 20 minutes from Banff town, Canmore is the perfect base for exploring the Alberta Rockies.
 Though tucked away in nature, Canmore has a bustling downtown city centre full of delicious restaurants, cafes, and culture-rich venues.

 There’s a long list of luxurious and family-friendly resorts available in Canmore, all equipped with great amenities.
-This destination will be sure to be a highlight.
+This destination is sure to be a highlight.

 Route 3: Vancouver → Whistler (plus a coastal trip through the Sunshine Coast)